Comping Real Estate – House Comps – How Do I Comp A House?

 For example, a new home built in an affluent historical area of town, in which the appeal is an old house, maybe worthless if the construction is not similar to the historic home.

-The buyers want a historical home, not a track home, and not a modern home.
+The buyers want a historical home, not a track home or a modern home.
 Conversely, buyers want a new home with new systems in a new subdivision with all new homes, and an old home will be undesirable.

 Older Properties Can Cause Headaches

-The older a property, the higher the risk of headache and loss of money.
+The older a property, the higher the risk of headaches and loss of money.

 Older properties have older systems and are more likely to need hidden repairs, driving the rehab cost up.

 City code requirements change over time, and while many items may be grandfathered in if you leave them be, once you tear out a wall and expose them, you may be required to bring a system or entire property up to code.

 Old systems may include electrical, roof, HVAC, plumbing, framing, windows, insulation, or the lack thereof.